Meet the Senior Management Team

 I am proud to be one of the several Yorkshire ‘exiles’ who work at Balcarras.
 Originally I am from Leeds and all of my education was completed inside the county—my degree at York, a Masters at Sheffield and my teacher training back at Leeds.
-In 2002 I left Yorkshire in search of my fortune and arrived at Prince Henry’s High School in Evesham, where I taught history for five years.
+In 2002 I crossed the county boundary in search of my fortune and arrived at Prince Henry’s High School in Evesham, where I taught history for five years.
 In 2007 I arrived at Balcarras as Head of history and have enjoyed every minute teaching at the school.
-Last year I was immensely proud to become Headteacher and my ambition is to see the school continue to provide a first rate education for each and every one of its pupils.
+In 2016 I was immensely proud to become Headteacher and my ambition is to see the school continue to provide a first rate education for each and every one of its pupils.

 Away from school I have two young sons who are full of energy and take up plenty of my spare time.
 I enjoy playing golf and running and I also own a piano that I play occasionally.